Cloud Vulnerability DB

 A community-led vulnerabilities database

-The vulnerability stems from incorrect handling of path separators in the Cygwin target, where the standard library's Path API would ignore path components separated by backslashes.
-This implementation flaw affects path validation mechanisms, potentially allowing bypass of security checks.
-The vulnerability has been assigned a CVSS v4.0 base score of 6.3 MEDIUM with vector string CVSS:4.0/AV:N/AC:L/AT:P/PR:N/UI:N/VC:L/VI:L/VA:L/SC:L/SI:L/SA:L/AU:Y/RE:L/U:Green (NVD).
+The vulnerability stems from improper handling of path separators in the Cygwin target implementation.
+The standard library's Path API would ignore path components that were separated by backslashes, leading to incorrect path parsing.
+The issue specifically affects the x86_64-pc-cygwin target, which is a tier 3 target in the Rust ecosystem.
+The vulnerability has been assigned a CVSS v4.0 score of 6.3 (MEDIUM) with the vector string CVSS:4.0/AV:N/AC:L/AT:P/PR:N/UI:N/VC:L/VI:L/VA:L/SC:L/SI:L/SA:L/AU:Y/RE:L/U:Green (NVD).

-The vulnerability has been fixed in Rust 1.89.0 by implementing proper handling of both Win32 and Unix style paths in the standard library for the Cygwin target.
-Users of affected versions should upgrade to Rust 1.89.0 or later (Rust Security).
+The vulnerability was fixed in Rust 1.89.0 by implementing proper handling of both Win32 and Unix style paths in the standard library for the Cygwin target.
+Users of Cygwin targets are recommended to upgrade to version 1.89.0 or later.
+It's important to note that users of the tier 1 MinGW target (x86_64-pc-windows-gnu) are not affected by this vulnerability (Rust Security).

 Source: This report was generated using AI